egarbi/terraform-aws-static-site/README.md

 AWS Static Site Terraform module
 ========================

-Terraform module which creates an fully functional static site based in S3 and CloudFront
+Terraform module which creates a fully functional static site based in S3 and CloudFront

 Usage
 -----